Federal Transit Administration

 The Federal Transit Administration (FTA) is an agency within the United States Department of Transportation (DOT) that provides financial and technical assistance to local public transportation systems.
 The FTA is one of ten modal administrations within the DOT.
-Headed by an Administrator who is appointed by the President of the United States, the FTA functions through Washington, D.C headquarters office and ten regional offices which assist transit agencies in all states, the District of Columbia, and the territories.
+Headed by an Administrator who is appointed by the president of the United States, the FTA functions through its Washington, D.C., headquarters office and ten regional offices which assist transit agencies in all states, the District of Columbia, and the territories.
 Until 1991, it was known as the Urban Mass Transportation Administration (UMTA).

 Public transportation includes buses, subways, light rail, commuter rail, monorail, passenger ferry boats, trolleys, inclined railways, and people movers.
 The federal government, through the FTA, provides financial assistance to develop new transit systems and improve, maintain, and operate existing systems.
 The FTA oversees grants to state and local transit providers, primarily through its ten regional offices.
 These providers are responsible for managing their programs in accordance with federal requirements, and the FTA is responsible for ensuring that grantees follow federal mandates along with statutory and administrative requirements.

 History

-In 1962, President John F. Kennedy sent a major transportation message to the U.S. Congress.
-It called for the establishment of a program of federal capital assistance for mass transportation.
-Said President Kennedy: "To conserve and enhance values in existing urban areas is essential.
+In 1962, President John F. Kennedy sent a message to the U.S. Congress calling for the creation of a program of federal capital assistance for mass transportation.
+President Kennedy said, "To conserve and enhance values in existing urban areas is essential.
 But at least as important are steps to promote economic efficiency and livability in areas of future development.
 Our national welfare therefore requires the provision of good urban transportation, with the properly balanced use of private vehicles and modern mass transport to help shape as well as serve urban growth."

-President Lyndon B. Johnson signed the Urban Mass Transportation Act of 1964 into law, which passed the House by a vote of 212-129 and cleared the Senate 52–41, creating the Urban Mass Transportation Administration.
+President Lyndon B. Johnson signed the Urban Mass Transportation Act of 1964 into law, which passed the House by a vote of 212–129 and cleared the Senate 52–41, creating the Urban Mass Transportation Administration.
 The agency was charged with providing federal assistance for mass transit projects, including an initial $375 million in capital assistance over three years as mandated by the act.
 In 1991, the agency was renamed the Federal Transit Administration.

 Administrators

-The current Administrator is Nuria I. Fernandez, having assumed the post in 2021 as Acting Administrator, before being subsequently confirmed to the position by the Senate in June of 2021.
+The Administrator is Marc Molinaro since August 4, 2025.
 Below is a list of past administrators.